They are easier to own and operate

-Why fly an airplane light-sport aircraft (LSA)?
-They are easier, and less expensive to own and operate than typical aircraft.
-With modern technology they perform well and burn less fuel.
+They are easier and less expensive to own and operate than typical aircraft.
+With modern technology, they perform well and burn less fuel.
 Most of the new airplane LSA are designed to burn less expensive auto fuel.
 Generally, the lighter-weight sport airplanes go about the same speed of other small aircraft and burn about half the amount of fuel.
-In combination of running auto gas verses more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate as the larger heavier general aviation airplane.
+In combination of running auto gas versus more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate of the larger heavier general aviation airplane.

-Fast speed (120 Knots) and heated/enclosed cockpits makes an airplane the travel choice in the LSA catagory.
-With high performance composite technology sport planes have almost 1000 mile range with 5 hours of fuel capacity.
+Fast speed (120 Knots) and heated/enclosed cockpits make an airplane the travel choice in the LSA category.
+With high-performance composite technology sport planes have almost 1000 mile range with 5 hours of fuel capacity.
 Besides being one of the most fun things to do, airplane LSA provide economical travel alternatives.
 Typically, LSA are flown under Visual Flight Rules VFR.
 Many, newer LSA can be flown under Instrument Flight Rules IFR, if properly equipped.

 Overall, an airplane is the standard for aviation and the most popular for general aviation.